Vince2956/emailbridge/README.md

 - Transmit files and content through email sequences
 - Schedule messages with full control over timing
 - Synchronize automatically with your Nextcloud environment
 - Clean interface to visualize and control all message flows
+- Exportable form to a Wordpress site
 - Add rules for scheduling your shipments

 ---